C Container Collection (CCC)

 Sort the container.

-CCC_Tribool CCC_singly_linked_list_is_sorted (CCC_Singly_linked_list const *list)
+CCC_Tribool CCC_singly_linked_list_is_sorted (CCC_Singly_linked_list const *singly_linked_list, CCC_Order order, CCC_Comparator const *comparator)

 Returns true if the list is sorted in non-decreasing order according to the user provided comparison function.